WEAVE

 Every WEAVE program depends on philanthropic support to meet the demand for services.
 This varies across programs based on operating costs, demand for services, and level of grant funding available for the program.

-WEAVE must raise $2.3 million in FYE 2023 - 40% of its annual operating budget - to meet demand for services.
-Unrestricted donations provide us with the flexibility to respond to changing needs and funding fluctuations and to ensure we are able to provide inclusive, accessing, and welcoming services to every victim in danger.
+WEAVE must raise $2.1 million in FYE 2024 - 19% of its annual operating budget - to meet demand for services.
+Unrestricted donations provide us with the flexibility to respond to changing needs and funding fluctuations and to ensure we can provide inclusive, accessing, and welcoming services to every victim.
 With your donation, every victim can receive help and access to services designed to support them in overcoming barriers and achieving safety, stability, and healing.

 Our areas of greatest need focus on our core services of 24/7 crisis intervention, safe housing, legal support, and counseling.